Skip to content

 Cache Types

-Location: Environment._kernel_cache Purpose: Stores diffusion kernels used for field smoothing operations.
+Location: Managed internally by Environment Purpose: Stores diffusion kernels used for field smoothing operations.
 Key: (bandwidth, mode) tuple where mode is "transition" or "density".

 When populated: - During env.smooth(field, bandwidth=X) calls - During env.compute_kernel(bandwidth=X, mode="density") calls